Stained Glass Projects

 "Fantasy Castle in the Sky" Pattern.

-My Workshop Entryway Lantern
+My Workshop Outdoor Lantern

 Here is a simple Stained Glass project that you can try.
 This project is an outdoor hanging lantern that hangs above the entryway of “My Balsa and Glass Workshop.”
-This final update is as of 10 December 2024 and I updated my Workshop Lantern Build Description which you can view and download using the link provided below.
+This final update is as of 10 December 2024 and I updated my Workshop Outdoor Lantern Assembly Description which you can view and download using the link provided below.

 wsl1 wsl2 wsl3 wsl4